Lorenz Zuckermandel: Banker, investor, and founder

 Since Lorenz Zuckermandel always acted in the name and for the account of the C. Schlesinger-Trier & Cie. bank, keeping himself in the background as an intermediary, his activities as a banker are difficult to trace.
 It is known that, among other things, he exercised a supervisory board mandate in the Erlangen Brewery Corporation, which emerged from Erlanger Reifbräu in 1896.

+The bank C. Schlesinger-Trier & Cie. was the owner of this share of the Canadian Pacific Railway Company, issued 2 November 1885.

 Lorenz Zuckermandel also had dealings with various small and large railway enterprises.
 One of them was the Canadian Pacific Railway Company (CPR), in which the C. Schlesinger-Trier & Cie. bank and the German National Bank were involved.
 He carried part of the responsibility for their initial public offering in the 1910s.
 As a token of appreciation, Sir Thomas George Shaughnessy (1853–1923) CPR's former president, invited Lorenz in 1913 on a weeks long trip to Canada.
 Due to the indisposition of his wife Elisabeth, Lorenz made the trip in the company of his son Walter and of F. I. Warschauer as representative of the Nationalbank.
 During this trip they met, among others, Vincent Meredith, Director of the Bank of Montreal, and Richard B. Angus, one of the founding fathers of CPR, who was 84 years old at the time.

 Furthermore, Zuckermandel's financial participations or his involvement in the founding of many other railway companies are documented, e.g., the Berlin-Dresdener Eisenbahn-Gesellschaft, the Stadtbahnen Stettin and the Schmalspur-Zahnradbahn der Achenseebahn.
 The latter was inaugurated in 1889, with Lorenz as a member of the supervisory board.